BahamutDragon/pcgen/README.md

 ####Link for SVN client
 * HTTPS: (https://github.com/BahamutDragon/pcgen)

-Included in the repository are additional folders that are not DATA content.
-These will need to be copied to the correct correlating pcgen folders to get the full benefit of additional options such as gamemodes, outputsheets, preview sheets, etc. Leaving tat in the data folder will not cause any issues for pcgen, just know that you will not be able to access the additional content these folders provide if not moved to the correct pcgen recognized locations.
+IMPORTANT - PLEASE READ: Included in the repository are additional folders that are not DATA content.
+These _will_ need to be copied to the correct correlating pcgen installation folders to get the full benefit of additional options.
+These options include such things as: gamemodes (Game Systems not already in PCGen), outputsheets (Exported Character Sheet options for those other game systems), preview sheets (Same as outputsheets), etc. Leaving that in the data folder will not cause any issues for pcgen, but, if you do not copy the content into your installed pcgen folder, those additional options WILL NOT be available.
+NOTE: Restarting PCGen is required when adding new content, otherwise it will not be displayed.

 Please consult GIT documentation to set up GIT.